Impact Assessment extracts & reports

 See below instructions for how to flatten this JSON file using Excel

-This export provides the source and target mapping between each asset in the impact assessment.
+This export provides the source and target ID between each asset in the impact assessment.

 Appendix: Flattening JSON using Excel